urbit/developers.urbit.org/content/reference/hoon/rune/cen.md

 #### Semantics

-A `%~` expression evaluates the arm of a door (i.e., a core with a sample). `a` is a wing that resolves to the arm from within the door in question. `b` is the door itself. `c` is the sample of the door.
+A `%~` expression evaluates the arm of a door (i.e., a core with a sample). `p` is a wing that resolves to the arm from within the door in question. `q` is the door itself. `r` is the sample of the door.

 #### Discussion